tylerlong/hubot-ringcentral/README.md

 [Hubot](https://hubot.github.com/) adapter to use with [Glip](https://glip.com/).

-# Upcoming release
+# Prerelease version

 The latest version is based on socket.io.
 And it is the default one if you don't specify explicitly.

-We are going to release a new version based on REST API.
-If you want to try it now, please `yarn add hubot-glip@next`.
+We also have a [prerelease version](https://github.com/tylerlong/hubot-glip/tree/2.0) based on REST API.

 ## Creating a new bot